 |12 GPS/day (2 Globalstar/day)

-Considerations relative to use of the Globalstar system on wildlife:
+Features relative to the Globalstar system

 - The Globalstar satellite network consists of 24 satellites in low-earth orbit.
 Overpasses provide continuous coverage over most terrestrial areas of the world, but the system is not worldwide because of its reliance on ground stations.
 Data received by the satellite is relayed to a ground station in real time and are available to the user within minutes.
 The coverage map for the Globalstar simplex system as used on wildlife is indicated by the map below.